Some links on this page are affiliate links. See full disclosure in the page footer.

 3D Printing

-3D printing, a groundbreaking invention from the 2000s, has revolutionized manufacturing, creativity, and even healthcare.
+3D printing became far more visible and influential in the 2000s, helping reshape manufacturing, creativity, and even healthcare.
 By constructing three-dimensional objects layer by layer based on digital designs, this technology enables unprecedented customization and efficiency.

 It has expanded possibilities in industries like aerospace, automotive, and medicine, where complex components can be produced faster and at lower costs.
 In healthcare, 3D printing has been used to create prosthetics, implants, and even bioprinted tissues.